Superradiance -- the 2020 Edition: Superradiance in black hole physics

 From our previous discussion, it is clear that superradiance is not a prerogative of BHs in GR but it would occur in any gravitational theory that admits BH solutions.
 Indeed, the analysis of Sec.~\ref{sec:ABC} only requires the presence of an event horizon and an asymptotically-flat spacetime.
 Clearly, the details of the superradiance amplification would depend on the specific BH geometry and on the wave dynamics in the modified theory and an interesting problem is to understand whether superradiance can be stronger in modified theories of gravity.

-Extended theories of gravity usually predict novel BH solutions which reduce to the Kerr metric in the GR limit (see e.g. Refs.~\cite{Yunes:2013dva,Barausse:2014tra,Berti:2015aea} for reviews).
+Extended theories of gravity usually predict novel BH solutions which reduce to the Kerr metric in the GR limit (see e.g. Refs.~\cite{Yunes:2013dva,Barausse:2014tra,Berti:2015itd} for reviews).
 On the other hand, constructing rotating metrics in closed form is usually very challenging and most solutions are known analytically only in the slow-rotation limit~\cite{Pani:2011gy} or fully numerically~\cite{Kleihaus:2011tg}.
 To the best of our knowledge, no studies of superradiance amplification in these spacetimes is available to date.
 However, at least for the slowly-rotating BH solutions predicted in quadratic gravity~\cite{Pani:2011gy}, the deformations from the Kerr geometry tend to \emph{decrease} the proper volume of the ergoregion.
 This suggests that at least the background geometry would contribute to decrease the amplification factor.
-A simpler analysis would be to focus on theories which admit the same BH solutions as GR~\cite{Psaltis:2007cw,Berti:2015aea} but for which wave propagation is different.
+A simpler analysis is to focus on theories which admit the same BH solutions as GR~\cite{Psaltis:2007cw,Berti:2015itd} but for which wave propagation is different.
 In some of these theories the superradiance amplification has been shown to lead to ``BH-bomb instabilities''~\cite{Myung:2011we,Myung:2013oca} analog to those discussed in Sec.~\ref{sec:bombs} below.
+Theories where the background BH spacetime is identical to GR will generically lead to superradiance; such is the case for a neutral scalar in ``MOG'' theory~\cite{Wondrak:2018fza}.
+As a toy model for non-local gravitational theories, the superradiant scattering of a non-local scalar field interacting with a rotating cylinder, in analogy with Zel'dovich's original thought experiment~\cite{zeldovich1,zeldovich2}, was studied in Ref.~\cite{Frolov:2018bak}.

 Another strategy consists in considering phenomenological nonKerr geometries which are not necessarily solutions of any specific theory~\cite{Johannsen:2011dh,Cardoso:2014rha}.
-However, the lack of an underlying theory prevents to study the dynamics of gravitational waves and only test fields propagating in a fixed background can be analyzed.
+However, the lack of an underlying theory prevents to study the dynamics of GWs and only test fields propagating in a fixed background can be analyzed.
 Even in this case, the separability properties of the Kerr metric are generically lost and even the Klein-Gordon equation might not be separable.
 Probably because of these technicalities, superradiance in such geometries has not been studied to date.
 On the other hand, the Penrose process in a restricted class of such metrics was studied in Ref.~\cite{Liu:2012qe}, showing that the maximum energy gain can be several times larger than for a Kerr BH.